Semafind/semadb/README.md

 - **Prometheus metrics**: monitor the health of SemaDB with metrics such as number of searched points, latency of search, number of requests etc.
 - **Cluster mode**: where the data is distributed to multiple servers and search is offloaded to all participating machines.
 - **Automatic-sharding**: data is automatically sharded across multiple servers based on a hashing algorithm.
+- **Multi-tenancy**: multiple users with different plans can use the same SemaDB instance.
+Each user can have their own collections and indices.
 - **Legible source code**: the goal is to allow anyone pick a random file and hopefully understand what is going on.
 Some files have more comments than code.